 3.6.1 Co-applicants who, following peer-review, are not in receipt of any funding for academic time are usually not listed on the grant.
 However, genuine participants in the research who do not require any funding for academic time such as emeritus researchers or fellows fully or partially funded from other sources, are eligible to be named as co-investigators.
 It is recognised that such individuals may sometimes be difficult to identify, so the PI should alert STFC to ensure that any such instances can be dealt with.
-Cases should be made for such posts as the grants panel will assess these along with all others.
+Cases should be made for such posts as the grants panel will assess these along with all others to decide whether they will add value.
+In certain cases, posts may be removed from the grant.
 If overheads are sought for such posts, this should be made clear in the case for support.